Log4s/log4s/README.md

 pass into the logger.

-If you pass a constant string literal, Log4s will make a direct, in-line call directly to the underlying SLF4J log method.
+If you pass a constant string literal, Log4s will make a direct, in-line call to the underlying SLF4J log method.
 If you pass in any kind of more complex expression, Log4s will wrap it in an <tt>is*Level*Enabled</tt> call automatically.
 This is what SLF4J does when you use parameterized logging, but Log4s does it transparently and can even auto-wrap additional calculation.

 Compare the following: